 As a sport fishing educational video company, In The Spread is dedicated to helping fishermen improve their skills and catch more fish.
 Our team works exclusively with the very best fishermen in the world to produce high-quality instructional videos that cover everything from rigging lures to trolling techniques.
 We believe that sharing knowledge and experience is the key to becoming a better angler, and we're proud to offer our subscribers access to some of the most valuable fishing information available.
 To learn more about rigging marlin lures for offshore fishing and kick your fishing up to the next level, visit our Saltwater Fishing Lures video library.

-A. Best Time and Place to Fish for Blue Marlin
+- Best Time and Place to Fish for Blue Marlin:

-Blue marlin can be found in many different locations around the world, including the Atlantic and Pacific oceans.
-In the Atlantic, they can be found in the Gulf of Mexico, the Caribbean, Madeira, Cape Verde, the Azores and off the East Coast of the U.S. In the Pacific, they are commonly found in Hawaii, Mexico, Fiji, and Costa Rica.
+- Geographical Diversity: Blue marlin are not confined to a single locale; they inhabit various oceans and seas globally.
+In the Atlantic, they are commonly found in the Gulf of Mexico, the Caribbean, Madeira, Cape Verde, the Azores, and along the East Coast of the United States.
+Meanwhile, in the Pacific, prime spots include Hawaii, Mexico, Fiji, and Costa Rica.
+Each of these regions offers a unique experience, with different challenges and rewards.

-B. Tips and Tricks for Blue Marlin Fishing
+- Tips and Tricks for Blue Marlin Fishing:

 How to Rig Marlin Trolling Lures